gjyoung1974/docker-sshfs/README.md

-## A docker container to offer a Kubernetes Persistent Volume over SSH
+## A docker container to serve a Kubernetes Persistent Volume over SSH
 ### Usecase: remotely mount a Persistent Volume via Fuse SSHFS for purposes of remote repository management

 ### Overview